Saving Sight /Roatán

 The Clinic is currently located in Sandy Bay and all people are welcome.
-The Clinic treats approximately 80-100 patients in a typical Dday usually about 65% adults and 35% children.
-It operates five days per week, starting at 7:30am until 6:00pm.
+The Clinic treats approximately 80-100 patients in a typical day usually about 65% adults and 35% children.
+It operates five days per week, starting at 8:00am until 5:00pm.
 More than 3500 patients consider the Clinic to be their primary medical care provider.
 Thus far, more than 50,000 patients have been treated in the Clinic.

-Due to the limited number of medical facilities available, patients have come from all over the island and the mainland to seek treatment or medications The Clinic provides a needed service to people who would otherwise likely not seek treatment due to costs and the crowded condition of the local public hospital.
+Due to the limited number of medical facilities available on the island of Roatan, patients come from all corners of the island and the mainland to seek treatment or medications.
+The Clinic provides a needed service to people who would otherwise likely not seek treatment due to costs and the crowded condition of the local public hospital.

 Saving Sight - Roatan has a significant population with the diagnosis of Glaucoma.

-Glaucoma results from damage to the optic nerve.
-Usually the damage is from increased pressure in the eye.
-The damage to the eye is irreversible and glaucoma can lead to blindness.
+One of the leading causes of blindness on the island is glaucoma which results from damage to the optic nerve.
+Usually the irreversible damage is from increased pressure in the eye.
 The most common form, open-angle glaucoma, generally appears in middle age and seems to have a genetic component.
-In this type of glaucoma, vision loss occurs very gradually.
-One of the leading causes of blindness on the Island is Glaucoma.
+In this type of glaucoma, vision loss is gradual.
 Our hope is to reduce the blindness by earlier detection of the disease.
 The students will support and be supervised by the local physician in the clinic.
-Screenings will be completed with Tonopen, a devise that will measure the intraocular pressure in the eye.
+Screenings will be completed with a %u201CiCare%u201D tonometer that will measure the eye’s intraocular pressure.

 School Vision Testing:

-Students' primary responsibility will be to perform Snelling chart vision screenings on students in the local schools.
-This has been performed for the last 2 years and will continue this year.
-Demographic information will also be collected so an assessment of whether certain demographic characteristics are associated with vision problems.
+Students’ primary responsibility will be to perform Snelling chart vision screenings on students in the local schools for third grade through highschool.
+This has been performed for the last four years and will continue this year.
+Demographic information will also be collected to assess whether certain demographic characteristics are associated with vision problems.

-As in years one and 2, the team will participate in 2 screening programs where 1) the students go into the communities to perform vision screenings and 2) test for glaucoma using the Tonopen in the clinic with appropriate supervision.
-All patients with increased intraocular pressure would be instructed to have further care with Clinica Esperanza, a local ophthalmologist or other healthcare facility.
-A card would be given to the patient with their name, date and the intraocular pressure readings for both eyes.
+As in years past, the team will participate in 2 screening programs where 1) the students go into the communities to perform vision screenings in the schools and 2) test for glaucoma using the tonometer in the clinic with appropriate supervision.
+All patients with increased intraocular pressure will be instructed to have further care with Clinica Esperanza, a local ophthalmologist or other healthcare facility.
+A card will be given to the patient with their name, date and the intraocular pressure readings for both eyes.
 Results of all patients would be kept on a computer spreadsheet in the clinic.
 All patients would be followed up appropriately.

-Team members will be expected to compile the data and complete preliminary analysis, including year one data, to identify prevalence patterns or additional issues relating to ocular health emerging from these screening processes.
+Team members will be expected to compile the data and complete preliminary analysis, including year one data, to identify prevalence patterns or additional issues related to ocular health emerging from these screening processes.

 Specific Project Activities: